Start Using Studio

 When you create a new script, this button is called Create.
 Click it to choose a location and name the script before saving for the first time.
 The Create option only becomes available after you add the first actionClosed Performs a process within a Studio script, such as collecting customer data, playing a message or music, or routing a contact to an agent. to the script.
 After you create the script, the button changes to Save.

-Click A square, triangle, and circle arranged together. to open and close the palette.
-The palette slides out from the left.
-It contains all the actions you can use in scripts.
+The Actions palette A square, triangle, and circle arranged together. contains all standard actions.
 The actions are organized in categories.
 Click a category name to view the actions it contains.
 To add an action to the script, click and drag it to the canvas.

-The Actions palette has a search bar.
+Both actions palettes have a search bar.
 Enter the name of an action.
 As you type, actions matching the characters you've entered so far appear in the search results on the Actions palette.
 Click and drag the action you want to the canvas.

-Canvas Workspace (4)
+Canvas Workspace (5)

 The workspace where you create and edit scripts.
 The canvas contains blocks called actions.
 Actions are linked with connector lines and have properties you can configure.